Policy and Procedure for Applicants with a Criminal Conviction

 Consideration of criminal convictions is separate to the assessment of an applicant’s academic suitability for the course/programme.
 Those applicants who receive an offer to study at the University, will be asked to provide information relating to previous criminal convictions as outlined below at the point at which they accept this offer (via a firm, insurance or provisional route).
 This includes Clearing, Adjustment and Record of Prior Acceptance (RPA) for undergraduate applicants.

 Following a disclosure of a criminal conviction the University may place certain restrictions or conditions on an applicant whilst they are a registered student.
 If the University believes that risks cannot be appropriately managed, it reserves the right to cancel or withdraw an offer, withhold admission or terminate any contract.
-This reserved right is especially relevant in the case of sexual or violent offences.
+This reserved right is especially relevant in the case of sexual, violent offences, those relating to substance abuse, dealing in illegal substances or dishonest conduct or those related to failure to respect the protected characteristics of others.

 B. Criminal convictions requiring disclosure